Dave: Well, that's because they caught us off guard.

 - According to the manual of Star Control, the Ur-Quan subjugated the Spathi after just 6 hours of fighting.

-- Star Wars Knights of the Old Republic II has the Onderon Civil War, which begins after General Vaklu rallies his supporters to overthrow his cousin, Queen Talia.
+- Star Wars: Knights of the Old Republic II: The Sith Lords has the Onderon Civil War, which begins after General Vaklu rallies his supporters to overthrow his cousin, Queen Talia.
 Although the Queen and her supporters have most of the military still on their side, Vaklu has an alliance with the Sith that evens things out.
 When you arrive at the Mandalorian base on Dxun, one of Mandalore's aides tells you Vaklu began the war with his coup attempt that very morning.
 And after you help whichever faction you sided with in an earlier visit to victory, it seems that the war lasted for about a day.

 - Splinter Cell: Chaos Theory features a war between North Korea and South Korea that lasts less than a week, abruptly ending when Sam Fisher proves that it started with a False Flag Operation by a rogue Japanese admiral.